ReginaClarke/The-Retail-Bootcamp/README.md

 MVP:
-a)	Create a landing page that shows the purpose of the application.
-b)	Create a search box that would look for either company name, classification, and potentially one other option in dropdown form.
-c)	Create search results for the customer’s search.
+Create a landing page that shows the purpose of the application.
+Create a search box that would look for either company name, classification, and potentially one other option in dropdown form.
+Create search results for the customer’s search.
 The search results will be the company name, sales, margin, net profit.

 Post-MVP:
-a)	Conduct user testing.
-b)	Update any confusing details based on user testing.
-c)	Add calculations to give gross margin rate and net profit rate.
-The APIs only
-d)	Add a summary statement of the company.
-e)	Add templates and tools for users to download.
+Conduct user testing.
+Update any confusing details based on user testing.
+Add calculations to give gross margin rate and net profit rate.
+The APIs only  Add a summary statement of the company.
+Add templates and tools for users to download.